What is satisfactory academic progress?

 Students receiving financial aid for the first time will not be eligible for financial aid and will be placed on Financial Aid Suspension as applicable if they did not meet the minimum grade point average or course completion standards as noted in this policy prior to applying for financial aid.

 Students who do not complete their program within the Maximum Timeframe lose eligibility for financial aid and are placed on Financial Aid Suspension status.
+If it becomes mathematically impossible for a student to graduate within the maximum timeframe set for the program of study, the student becomes ineligible for financial aid.

 Re-establishing financial aid eligibility